119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 2. Not Having the Proper Paperwork Ready

 Paperwork mistakes can push off the sale, or worse yet, cause it to stop altogether.
-A few people unknowingly forget to have their vehicle title or ownership papers.
-Other people don’t realize that the price they get is greatly diminished on any item due to missing paperwork.
+Some sellers forget to bring their vehicle title or ownership papers.
+Others don’t realize that missing paperwork can greatly reduce the price they receive.
 Most buyers will only take the car if they see proof of ownership or title, while some will reduce their price just to deal with the inconvenience of doing the paperwork.

 The key when selling a car is to make sure you have the paperwork ready.
 It is a good idea to keep your ownership title, registration paperwork, and government-issued ID together.
 If paperwork is missing, please contact ServiceOntario and ask for your duplicates.
 When everything is ready to go, the selling process will be smooth, quick, and easy for both parties.